 You also have the following rights:

-To request us to restrict the processing of the personal data we hold about you;
+- To request us to restrict the processing of the personal data we hold

 Please note that some of these rights are not absolute.
 In some cases, for example, we may refuse a request to exercise particular rights if complying with it meant that we are no longer able to meet our contractual obligation to provide you with particular products and services, or if we had a legal obligation or right not to comply with the request.
 However, we will keep you informed as to the actions that we can take, when you make your request.